Belawal/Rock-Paper-Scissors-Game/README.md

 Accessibility testing (using tools such as https://wave.webaim.org/), with accompanying screenshots.
 <img src="assets/images/waveerror.png">

 5 Errors for Empty Buttons.
-Solution: Did not affect actual game nor the functionality
+Solution: I added aria label to each button with its name.

-1 Alert for No page region: Solution: Did not affect actual game nor the functionality
+1 Alert for No page region: Solution: i added main section with in the html to compy with region error.

 Browser testing with accompanying screenshots of each tested browser rendering the site.
 <img src="assets/images/browsers.png">